Save Time & Money by Implementing GD&T in Your Medical Product Design

 No matter how precise the manufacturing process, there will inevitably be some degree of variation in the components that make up your medical product.
 All the parts that comprise the finished device will be minutely different from one another and from the spec.
 Even the most meticulous engineering drawings and detailed notes from the product design team can’t prevent these variations.

 Medical devices feature complex curvilinear, ergonomic shapes that are more challenging to make than square parts.
-And yet the way engineers have traditionally made process drawings, defined dimensions and tolerances, and measured parts in manufacturing verification tests — called coordinate dimensioning — is better suited to simple shapes.
+The way engineers have traditionally made process drawings, defined dimensions and tolerances, and measured parts in manufacturing verification tests — called coordinate dimensioning — is better suited to simple shapes.

 Building Tolerances into Medical Product Design